RayOffiah/asciidoctor-anywhere-footnote-js/README.md

 We've all been there: you're out in the pouring rain with a flat battery.
 What's worse, when you pop the boot, you realize that you've left the spare charging in the garage.
-And to top it all, you still have that AsciiDoc table you're working on that's going to need footnotes -- and it's a real bind to make them show up near the table, instead of right at the end of the page.
+And to top it all, you still have that AsciiDoc table that's going to need a lot of footnotes.

+That's going to be a real bind if you want them to show up near the table, instead of right at the end of the page.

 Well, there's little you can do about the rain and the flat battery, but there may be something you can do about the footnotes. …